hooh-hooah/hooh-hooah.github.io/tutorials/chara-acc.md

 When you've done putting your mesh to the scene, click it, navigate the right panel, and click the `Initialize Modding Components > Common > Accessory` button.

 `N_move` is a core object for adjusting the position of accessory in the character creator.
-You can set it up inside of the Armature rig in the Blender or create it by yourself.
+You can set it up inside the Armature rig in the Blender or create it by yourself.

 If you have `N_move` in your model, choose the first option.
 If it does not, choose the other option.